3 Overlooked Patient Financing Metrics That Can Greatly Impact Revenue

 Payment Factor

-The payment factor is the percentage of treatment that a patient must pay each month to pay off that loan.
-It is determined by factors like APR%, length of the loan, and in some cases origination fees paid by the patient.
+The payment factor is the percentage of treatment a patient must pay monthly to pay off that loan.
+It is determined by factors like APR%, loan length, and, in some cases, origination fees paid by the patient.
 Patient financing has historically been driven by promotional products such as 6 months same-as-cash, or 24-month zero-interest plans.
 These promotions make it easy for patients to begin treatment now and focus on the cost of care over an extended period.
 Many patients have come to expect these types of offerings, and are motivated to make buying decisions in a practice, much like they would as a consumer in a retail setting.

-With the rising costs of healthcare, there is a growing demand for a more affordable payment plan than what a promotional loan can offer.
-This is where extended loan products come into play, and more specifically where payment factor can be critical.
+With rising healthcare costs, there is a growing demand for a more affordable payment plan than a promotional loan.
+This is where extended loan products come into play, and, more specifically, where payment factors can be critical.
 A payment factor of 3% on a $10,000 treatment plan would be $300, while a payment factor of 1% would be $100.
-It is clear to see how this would influence a patient’s decision to move forward with care.
+It is clear to see how this would influence a patient's decision to move forward with care.
 As we look at treatments like dental implants, where a full mouth implant solution can be north of $50,000, promotional financing becomes far less impactful, while plans with a low payment factor will have a meaningful impact.
-A payment factor closer to 1% will be significantly different than even a 2% payment factor which could yield a monthly payment requirement of $1,000/month.
+A payment factor closer to 1% will be significantly different than even a 2% payment factor, which could yield a monthly payment requirement of $1,000/month.

 Activation Rate

 The activation rate simply measures how many of the approved credit lines actually transacted.
 When you add up approval rates, accommodation rates, and affordability (payment factor) you start to see a bigger picture.
 Combined with ease of application, consumer trust in the financial product, and the right amount of options being offered to the patient, you ultimately arrive at the activation rate.
-In a case of low accommodation rates, it would be natural for there to be low activation rates.
-However, there is much more at play here, as you start to consider the entire patient experience.
-If 5 out of 10 approvals wind up transacting that would yield a 50% activation rate, while 8 transactions from 10 approvals would yield an 80% activation rate.
+In the case of low accommodation rates, it would be natural to have low activation rates.
+However, much more is at play here, as you start to consider the entire patient experience.
+If 5 out of 10 approvals wind up transacting, that would yield a 50% activation rate, while 8 transactions from 10 approvals would yield an 80% activation rate.
 The higher activation rate would suggest a better overall product that patients chose to move forward with.

-Lenders with high approval rates don’t always lead to more funded treatment plans.
-The next time you review your patient financing program, consider these three metrics.
-You might realize you’ve been stepping over dimes to save pennies.
+Lenders with high approval rates don't always lead to more funded treatment plans.
+Consider these three metrics the next time you review your patient financing program.
+You might realize you've been stepping over dimes to save pennies.

 Partner with Momnt Patient Financing

 Do you want to partner with a modern patient financing company that understands the industry and has been embraced by thousands of practices?
-Currently, we serve practices in the following healthcare areas: dental, vision, audiology, cosmetic, veterinary, and specialty.
 Momnt Patient Financing increases your patients’ spending power and gives them access to the care they want at the moment they need it.
-Designed with both the practice and the patient in mind, Momnt has removed all of the confusion and frustration out of financing.
+Designed with the practice and the patient in mind, Momnt has removed all of the confusion and frustration from financing.